 The program will allow such visitors to continue to enjoy visa-free privileges, by simply filling out an online application for ETIAS in order to be granted access.

-This pre-screening process will check traveler data against several security databases, preventing potentially dangerous individuals from entering the Schengen Area legally.
+The pre-screening process will check traveller data against several security databases, preventing potentially dangerous individuals from entering the Schengen Area legally.

 Thanks to the lack of internal borders within the Schengen Area, the same ETIAS can be used to travel between the different countries.

-By complementing the current visa liberalization policy, ETIAS will create a safer and more secure Schengen Area for all.
+By complementing the current visa liberalisation policy, ETIAS will create a safer and more secure Schengen Area for all.